- Guest passes are a YMCA of Frederick County member privilege issued to all accounts except Youth and High School

 Special Needs Accessibility

 Most exercise areas in the YMCA are accessible for individuals with special needs.
-Handicap parking is available in designated spaces out front of the Downtown Y’s main entrance.
-There is also an access ramp in front of the building.
+Handicap parking is available in designated spaces out front.
 Please see a Member Services Representative if you have any questions.

 Holidays: The YMCA is closed on designated holidays throughout the year.
-In additions to scheduled holiday closings, we will have early closings on or around other holidays throughout the year.
+In addition to scheduled holiday closings, we will have early closings on or around other holidays throughout the year.

 Inclement Weather: Please visit the Y website at frederickymca.org or call the Y Info Line at 301.696.9622 for information regarding YMCA program and facility operations on inclement weather days.
 The YMCA will close aquatic areas, according to safety regulations, for a 30 minute period after the last lightning flash.
 The YMCA will make every effort to make up classes missed due to inclement weather and other YMCA closings.